Gerald and Lyn Grinstein Professor of Microbiology

 In my laboratory we are interested in understanding how bacteria integrate diverse environmental signals and diverse metabolic modules to function at the whole cell level.
 We rely heavily on genome sequencing, mutant construction and analysis and transcriptome analysis for our work.

-A major area of interest is bioenergy production.
+A major area of interest is bacterial longevity and persistance.
 Our model organism for this is the metabolically versatile photosynthetic bacterium Rhodopseudomonas palustris also known as Rpal.
-Rpal is an excellent model organism for studying bacterial mechanisms of long-term survival and also for studying regulation of photosynthesis.
+Rpal is an excellent model organism for studying bacterial mechanisms of long-term survival because it can make energy from light.
 It stays alive for periods of months in a starved non-growing state as long as it is provided with light.
 Our goal is to generate foundational knowledge that will improve our ability to use non-growing photosynthetic bacteria as biocatalysts to convert inexpensive feedstock compounds to hydrogen gas or other biofuels.
-Towards this end we are trying to understand signal transduction cascades involved in the regulation of photosynthesis at low light.
-We are also working to define genes that are important for long term survival of non-growing cells.
+We working to define genes that are important for long term survival of non-growing cells.